cosmos/governance/Crisis.md

 ### Short desc.
 #### `cosmoshub-3` default: `1333000000` `uatom`

-A Cosmos account can send a transaction message that will halt the Cosmos Hub chain if an invariant is broken.
-This kind of  transaction could consume excessive amounts of gas to compute, beyond the maximum allowable block gas limit. `ConstantFee` makes it possible to bypass the block gas limit to process this transaction.
-The cost that will not be paid if the chain halts.
-If the invariant is not broken, then will `ConstantFee` be paid.
+A Cosmos account (address) can send a transaction message that will halt the Cosmos Hub chain if an invariant is broken.
+This kind of transaction could consume excessive amounts of gas to compute, beyond the maximum allowable block gas limit. `ConstantFee` makes it possible to bypass the block gas limit in order to process this transaction.
+The cost of the transaction is `1333000000` `uatom` (1,333 ATOM) and will not be paid if the chain halts (similar to being refunded).
+If the invariant is not broken, then `ConstantFee` will be paid.
+All in Bits has published more information about the [Crisis module here](https://docs.cosmos.network/master/modules/crisis/).

 ### Potential implications
 #### Decreasing the value of `ConstantFee`
 Decreasing the value of the `ConstantFee` parameter will ---.
-This may ---.
+This may ---. --> **to do** <--

 #### Increasing the value of `ConstantFee`
 Increasing the value of the `ConstantFee` parameter will ---.
-This may ---.
+This may ---. --> **to do** <--

 #### Notes
+--> **to do** <--

 # Verify Parameter Values
 ## Genesis (aka launch) Parameters